majes-git/t128-customize-otp-iso-image/README.md

 As part of the bootstrap process it is possible to incorporate a script `pre-bootstap`and/or `post-bootstrap` By default a post-bootstrap script is added, which enables all ethernet interfaces on the target router to allow zero-touch provisioning (ZTP).

+The `--no-scriptlets` command line parameter allows to disable auto-generated `pre-bootstap`and `post-bootstrap` scripts.
+This might make sense if a custom quickstart file is provided and conductor connection should be established via 128T/SSR rather than Linux interfaces.